basdebue/flash/README.md

 # flash

-**`flash`** is a minimalistic flashcard application for the terminal written in portable, POSIX-compliant sh.
+**`flash`** is a minimalistic flashcard application for the terminal written in portable, POSIX-compliant sh[*](#known-quirks).
 It doesn't have a lot of features other than being tiny, well-documented and extremely minimalistic.

 If you're on the hunt for a full-featured software solution with answer verification and spaced repetition, you should probably look elsewhere, but people in search of a simple flashcard application for their terminal-based workflow will feel right at home!